Here's everything you need to know, including all the details on upgrading and the new features you can expect on both versions.

 This is always an area of focus for EA, but there appears to be a special focus on it this year.
 Among the improvements are a new agile dribbling system, control over off the ball runs and a 'reimagined player collision and movement system'.

 Interestingly, it looks the PS5 will have exclusives in this area via its DualSense controller.
 The new haptic feedback means that when you shoot, the corresponding part of the controller will rumble to make you feel more connected to the game.
 The adaptive triggers also mean you'll feel the impacts of players losing stamina or fitness more keenly.
 See more details in the official PlayStation blog, or check out the video below:

 As the Xbox Series X/S has controller more in keeping with current-gen, it doesn't support these feature.
 How much of an impact they'll have when playing the game remains to be seen.

 Eric Cantona ICON

 How could we leave this one out?
-Cantona has been one of the most requested ICON players in recent years, and his heavy involvement in the Official Reveal trailer all but confirms that he'll be one of the new ICON cards in Ultimate Team.
+Cantona has been one of the most requested ICON players in recent years, and his heavy involvement in the Official Reveal trailer all but confirmed his inclusion.
+At 90 rated, he's one of the best players in the game.